digitaltrails/vdu_controls/README.md

 * 1.11.1
   * Fix Preset text size in tray icon.
   * Fix occasional concurrency lockup issue in lux_metering.
-  * Update the Settings Dialog when a new VDU becomes available.
+  * Update the Settings-Dialog when a new VDU becomes available.
   * Light-metering: show both a lux-auto indicator (an orange "LED") AND the current preset (if any) in the app icon.
   * Fix first time use crash (issue #60).
   * Allow % in config files by turning off ConfigParser interpolation (issue #60).